pythonarcade/arcade/doc/examples/gui_flat_button.rst

 Flat Text Buttons
 =================

+For an introduction the GUI system, see :ref:`gui_concepts`.

 The :class:`arcade.gui.UIFlatButton` is a simple button with a text label.
 It doesn't have any three-dimensional look to it.